zhao201730685110/ICp-banking-microservices/README.md

 	* Enter an email.
 	* Create a password.
 	* Click **Sign up for GitHub**.
+	* Select the plan *Unlimited public repositories for free*.
+	* A Confirmation email has been sent.
+Verify your email address to collaborate in Github.

 2. Fork the banking application from this GitHub repository to your own GitHub repository.